Ozone Science Group

 As required under the Vienna Convention for the Protection of the Ozone Layer, scientists from around the world report every four years to governments on the state of the ozone layer.
 These reports inform governments about the progress with recovery of the ozone layer as a result of the phase-out of ozone depleting substances under the Montreal Protocol on Substances that Deplete the Ozone Layer and other influences on ozone layer recovery.
 Parties to the Montreal Protocol consider the reports and decide what further action (if any) is needed to ensure continued recovery of the ozone layer.

 The next assessment report is due to be finalised in late 2014.
 These reports represent a synthesis of ozone-related science undertaken in the last 4 years and build on previous reports.
-Previous reports are available on the United Nations Environment Protection website.
+Previous reports are available on the United Nations Environment Programme website.
+The Assessment for Decision Makers part of the report was released on 10 September 2014 and is available on the World Meteorological Organization website.
+The Minister for Environment issued a media release - Australia celebrates 25 years of ozone protection on World Ozone Day on 16 September highlighting the role played by many Australians in the Assessment.
+The complete report will be released later in 2014.

 Australian scientists are playing an important role in the development of this report.